Karran Faucets Review & Rating Updated: March 21, 2024

 Improper Captioning

-By far, however, the overarching legal mistake in the drafting of the warranty is its defective designation of the document's caption.
+By far, however, the overarching legal mistake in the drafting of the warranty is its defective designation in the document's caption.

-To be a limited warranty, the document must be clearly designated a limited warranty with the magic word "limited" in its "caption, or prominent title.:
+To be a limited warranty, the document must be clearly designated as a limited warranty with the magic word "limited" in its "caption, or prominent title."

 So long as the word "limited" is included, the caption gives "fair warning" to a potential buyer, right at the very top of the document, that coverage provided by the warranty is less than full coverage.